 Subscription revenue trend reports are considered essential for recurring revenue analysis and are often used by sales managers and accountants to review past or future monthly recurring revenue (MRR).
-Some of the key functionality in this type of report is that it shows selected customers in the rows and the MRR in the columns.
+Key functionality in this type of report shows selected customers in the rows and the MRR in the columns.
 In the example seen below, the Total column expands to display the past 48 individual months of MRR.
 The report can be run for any future or past month and will automatically present the prior 48 periods.

 Purpose of Subscription Revenue Trend Reports

 Companies and organizations use Subscription Revenue Trend Reports to easily see the month-by-month trend in MRR with customer detail.
-When used as part of good business practices in a sales and customer service department, a company can improve its cash flow planning as well as reduce the chances that managers don’t have easy visibility to individual customer contribution to MRR.
+When used as part of good business practices in a sales and customer service department, a company can improve its cash flow planning, as well as, reduce the chances that managers have low visibility to individual customer contributions to MRR.